nss-nightclass-projects/exercise-vault/JS_arrays.md

 <hr/>

-### Challenge #9:
+### Challenge #9: Create Phone Number
-Write a function that accepts an array of 10 integers (between 0 and 9), that returns a string of those numbers in the form of a phone number.
+Write some code that accepts an array of 10 integers (between 0 and 9) and displays a string of those numbers in the form of a phone number.

 Example:
 ```